 “Well then.
 Is the name ‘Storms Rest’ because the storm outside does not hit the home?”
 The boy guessed.

 “That is a good guess, but no. That is one mark against you.
-You have one day to before you next guess.
+You have one day before you next guess.
 Enjoy the home and eat to your hearts content.” replied the giant.

 The next day the giant said to the boy “It is time for your second guess.”